 Qriket “used to be” a way to make money using those QR codes that you seem to see everywhere these days (like the ones displayed below).
 You scanned a code using the Qriket app and may or may not earn some change.
 If you didn’t earn automatic money by scanning the code, Qriket gave you a second 50-50 shot at earning some coins by using a “magic wand” and a spin of a wheel (similar to playing red or black on the roulette wheel).

 Qriket has undergone significant design changes from that model described above and no longer emphasizes scanning QR codes.
 It no longer has the same earning potential as when I first signed up, but I still am able to earn a little bit each week.

 Qriket is based in Canada; therefore, these funds are paid in Canadian Dollars.
 Upon request, PayPal will convert those to U.S. Dollars using current exchange rates.
-Since mid April of 2013, I’ve earned over $118.00 (that is the current U.S. Dollar value).
-I have those funds in my PayPal account as Canadian Dollars, but have yet to convert them to U.S. Dollars and withdraw them because I am waiting to see if the exchange rate improves closer to a 1:1 ratio.
-Lately the value has decreased so my total earned listed above fluctuates accordingly.
+Since mid April of 2013, I’ve earned over $109.00 (that is the current U.S. Dollar value).

 Grocery and Restaurant Purchases